YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 **Extended Rule-based Governance**

 Because Uptick Network has an EVM module in place, the UPTICK token exists on the network in a dual format:

-- Cosmos native token
+1. Cosmos Native Token

-- ERC-20 compatible token
+1. ERC-20 Compatible Token

 With EVM (and later CosmWasm and more virtual machine support), Uptick Chain supports smart contract-based token management methods.
 As a result, there will be many innovative ways to build DAO-like governance rules other than the default methods defined in the Cosmos SDK module.

 Uptick chain will gradually realize the community-based governance of the following on-chain crypto assets, not just the platform token:

-- Native platform token: UPTICK
+1. Native platform token: UPTICK

-- IBC transferred tokens
+1. IBC transferred tokens

-- ERC-20 compatible tokens issued by ecosystem applications
+1. ERC-20 compatible tokens issued by ecosystem applications

-- NFT assets with a fair market value
+1. NFT assets with a fair market value

 _Please note: The utility of the UPTICK token is subject to further refinement to ensure compliance with legal and regulatory obligations._